peterkuma/ccbrowse/README.md

 `colormap`.

-If you were to add a new layer to the profile specification, it would not become supported by ccloud without additional effort.
+If you were to add a new layer to the profile specification, it would not become supported by ccbrowse without additional effort.
 The web application would display its name in the selection of layers, but could not retrieve any data.
 For that, you have write an import class or extend an existing one, which reads the relevant data from product files and returns an array of data interpolated on a regular grid of 256x256 elements for each tile.
-You can find instructions on how to do that in `src/ccloud/ccimport/product.py`, and use the existing import classes in the same directory as an example.
+You can find instructions on how to do that in `src/ccbrowse/ccimport/product.py`, and use the existing import classes in the same directory as an example.

 Storage
 -------

-Internally, ccloud handles tiles as objects, where object is a simple list of parameters (key-value pairs), e.g.
+Internally, ccbrowse handles tiles as objects, where object is a simple list of parameters (key-value pairs), e.g.

     {